Apocrypse/Coursera_Programming_and_Algorithm/README.md

 # Programming and Algorithm

-C++ code for Peking Univerisity course programming and algorithm
+C++ code for Peking Univerisity course Programming and Algorithm